darklang/docs/docs/contributing/adding-a-function.md

 title: Adding a built-in function
 ---

-Adding a built-in or "Standard Library Function"...
+Adding a built-in or "Standard Library Function" is usually straight-forward involving implementation and testing only in the backend.

-(this is a WIP document.
-TODO: follow up here.)
+(This document is in-progress and needs work)

 ## Define the function